Japanese nutmeg-yew wood with traces of color and gold

 Japanese nutmeg-yew, or kaya, was used as a replacement for the unobtainable sandalwood of which small Buddhist sculptures imported from China were made.

-With its enigmatic gaze Nikko, the Sun Bodhisattva, seems to radiate compassion.
-The flowing robes and curving posture might have been influenced by Chinese Buddhist sculpture; however, the interplay of the wood grain in this single block of yew, with the artist's subtle carving, is a Japanese innovation.
-Originally paired with the Moon Bodhisattva, this figure likely flanked a sculpture of Yakushi Nyorai, the Healing Buddha.
+Bodhisattvas are beings who have attained enlightenment but delay entry into Buddhahood until they have fulfilled their varied vows to aid others along the path to enlightenment.
+The flowing robes and curving posture of this figure were inspired by Chinese Buddhist sculpture.
+However, the interplay of the wood grain in this single block of yew with the artist’s subtle carving is a Japanese innovation.
+Originally paired with the Moon Bodhisattva (Gekkō Bosatsu), this figure likely flanked a sculpture of the Medicine Master Buddha (Yakushi Nyorai).

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.